open-sauced/open-sauced/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀 Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project 💡
+title: "Feature: "
-labels: needs-response
+labels: needs-response, feature
 ---

 ### Is your feature request related to a problem?
 Please describe.